Best Baby Bottle Warmers, Tested and Ranked

 Water-bath warmer with a simple dial.
 There’s no app and no presets to fuss with, which is exactly what you want at 3 a.m. when your brain isn’t really working yet.

-Specs at a glance: Circulating warm-water bath (heats evenly, no hot spots) · warms a 5 oz / 150 ml bottle in about 3 minutes · three modes: warm milk, gentle keep-warm & defrost, and warm baby food · fits narrow and wide bottles plus food jars, no adapters · single dial control · corded countertop.
+It’s a circulating warm-water bath, so it heats evenly with no hot spots.
+It warms a 5 oz / 150 ml bottle in about 3 minutes.
+There are three modes: warm milk, gentle keep-warm & defrost, and warm baby food.
+It fits narrow and wide bottles plus food jars with no adapters, and control is a single dial on a corded countertop unit.

-Measured: timing a fridge-cold 5 oz bottle with a phone stopwatch across a few real sessions, ours averaged about 3 to 4 minutes, close to the manufacturer’s own estimate.
+We timed a fridge-cold 5 oz bottle with a phone stopwatch across a few real sessions.
+Ours averaged about 3 to 4 minutes, close to the manufacturer’s own estimate.
+The dial learning curve, the missing auto shut-off and how to actually operate it are covered in full in our Philips Avent bottle warmer review.

 What we like